2026 United States gubernatorial elections: Tennessee

-Governor Bill Lee, a Republican, was re-elected in 2022 with 64.9% of the vote.
+Republican Governor Bill Lee was re-elected in 2022 with 64.9% of the vote.
 He will be term-limited by the Tennessee Constitution in 2026 and cannot seek re-election to a third consecutive term.

-U.S. Senator Marsha Blackburn, state representative Monty Fritts, and U.S. Representative for Tennessee's 6th congressional district John Rose are running for the Republican nomination.
-U.S. Senator Bill Hagerty and State House Speaker Cameron Sexton have been named as potential Republican candidates.
-U.S. Representative Andy Ogles is said to be considering running.
-U.S. Representative Diana Harshbarger had expressed interest in running if Blackburn had chosen not to run, and U.S. Representative Tim Burchett was rumored to be considering running but ultimately endorsed Blackburn.
+U.S. Senator Marsha Blackburn, state representative Monty Fritts, and U.S. Representative for Tennessee's 6th congressional district John Rose ran for the Republican nomination.
+Blackburn won the nomination with 43.4% of the vote on August 6.

-For the Democrats, Memphis city councilor Jerri Green, leader of New Chicago Community Development Corporation and 2022 candidate for governor Carnita Atwater, nominee for the 109th district in the Illinois House of Representative in 2010 Tim Cyr, and guitarist Adam Kurtz have all announced campaigns.
-State representative John Ray Clemmons and former U.S. Representative from Tennessee's 5th congressional district Jim Cooper are considered potential candidates for the Democrats.
+For the Democrats, Memphis city councilor Jerri Green defeated leader of New Chicago Community Development Corporation and 2022 candidate for governor Carnita Atwater, nominee for the 109th district in the Illinois House of Representatives in 2010 Tim Cyr, and guitarist Adam Kurtz for the nomination.

+Former Lipscomb University professor Lauren Pinkston is running as an independent.

 Texas

 Governor Greg Abbott, a Republican, was re-elected in 2022 with 54.8% of the vote.
 Because Texas does not have gubernatorial term limits in its Constitution, he is eligible to run for re-election to a fourth term.
 On March 1, 2024, Abbott announced his intention to seek re-election.

-For the Democrats, rancher Bobby Cole, Bay City councilor Ben Flores, and teacher Megan Tehseldar have all announced campaigns.
-James Talarico, state representative from the 50th district, had expressed interest in mounting a campaign for the Democratic nomination, but ultimately chose to run for U.S. Senate instead.
-U.S. representative from Texas's 20th congressional district Joaquin Castro, Dave Clark, a former Amazon executive and former CEO of Flexport, former Mayor of San Antonio Ron Nirenberg, and Beto O'Rourke, former U.S. representative from Texas's 16th congressional district (2013–2019), nominee for governor in 2022, nominee for U.S. Senate in 2018, and candidate for president in 2020 are all seen as potential Democratic candidates.
+He won the primary with over 80% of the vote.

+The Democratic nominee is state representative Gina Hinojosa.
+Hinojosa beat Chris Bell, a former U.S. representative for Texas's 25th congressional district and former candidate for governor in 2006, mayor of Houston in 2001 and 2015, and U.S. Senate in 2020, and Bobby Cole, a rancher, in the primary.

 Vermont

 Governor Phil Scott, a Republican, was re-elected in 2024 with 73.4% of the vote.
-He is eligible to run for re-election to a sixth two-year term, but has not yet stated if he will do so.
+Scott is running for a sixth two-year term, declaring only hours before the filing deadline was required.
+He won the primary unopposed.

+For the Democrats, economist Amanda Janoo is the nominee.
+She narrowly defeated former lobbying group CEO Aly Richards in the primary.
+Attorney General Charity Clark was considered a potential candidate and had previously said she that she would run for statewide office in 2026, but she instead decided to seek re-election to her current office.
+State Treasurer Mike Pieciak was reported to have considered a campaign for the governor, but he too choose to seek re-election.

 Dean Roy, a 14-year-old from Stowe, is running as a member of the Freedom and Unity Party.
 Vermont has no minimum age requirement for the governorship, allowing Roy to seek the governorship despite not being old enough to vote.